Tagged barcodes for the topological analysis of gradient-like vector fields: Factored chain complexes

 We also need to show that the definition stops at some point, i.e.~that we do not get an infinite loop of repeating step (\ref{item:assign-2}).
 This holds because with each iteration we reduce the total dimension of the chain complex $X^{t_r}$ and since $X^{t_0}=C_\bullet$ has finite total dimension, we can do this only a finite number of times.

-Once we get to step (\ref{item:assign-3}), we get a factored chain complex $X=X(C_\bullet) \in \PCh$.
+Once we get to step (\ref{item:assign-3}), we get a parametrized chain complex $X=X(C_\bullet) \in \PCh$.
 It remains to check that $X$ is tame and epimorphic.
 Indeed $X$ is epimorphic since the only internal maps that are not isomorphisms are quotient maps of the form given by \Cref{lem:chain-complex-simplification}, or compositions of such maps.
-Also, by construction, $X$ is right-constant everywhere and fails to be left-constant exactly at the points $t_1,\ldots,t_{r_{\max}}$, where $r_{\max}$ is the number of times we have repeated step (\ref{item:assign-2}).
-There are only a finite amount of these points, since we have shown before that we repeat step (\ref{item:assign-2}) only a finite number of times.
-Thus, $X$ is tame. \end{proof}
+Also, by construction, $X$ is right-constant everywhere and fails to be left-constant exactly at the points $t_1,\ldots,t_r$, where $r$ is the number of times we have repeated step (\ref{item:assign-2}).
+There are only finitely many of these points, since we have shown before that we repeat step (\ref{item:assign-2}) only a finite number of times.
+It follows that $X$ is tame and hence a factored chain complex.

+It remains to prove the claim about the decomposition of $X$.
+For any $i=1,\ldots,r$, picking the $i$-th pair $(a_i, b_i)$ yields a short exact sequence